 Some people also go on to develop “long COVID,” which occurs when COVID-19 symptoms linger for weeks or months after acquiring the initial infection.
 Some people refer to this group as “long haulers.”

 People who are recovering from severe illness, or who have long COVID, may require rehabilitation to manage the aftereffects of COVID-19.
-According to the World Health Organization (WHO), these include:
+According to the

 - lung damage